v0.11.4

 Hello World Application

-The workflow HelloWorld will take a name string as input and return "Hello $name!" using sequentially 2 tasks run on distributed workers:
+Our HelloWorkflow workflow will take a name string as input and return "Hello $name!", utilizing two tasks run on distributed workers:

-• a sayHello task that takes a name string as input and returns "Hello $name"
+• A sayHello task that inputs a name string and outputs "Hello $name"

-• an addEnthusiasm task that takes a str string as input and returns "$str!"
+• An addEnthusiasm task that inputs a str string and outputs "$str!"

 Prerequisites